smhulme/startup/notes.md

 I can make my domain and website secure by going into the caddy file and deleting the port80 and replacing it with my domain name

 ## HTML
+There organization is very important when applying css and bootstrap

 ## CSS
+Bootstrap can be incorporated as more of a background thought by implementing it first vs last compared to my css file

 ## React Part 1: Routing